Skip to content

 Responsible Recreation

 Outdoor recreation is important to the health and wellness of those who live here, as well as visitors.
 We all play a part in keeping one another safe.
-While outdoors, we cannot relax our efforts to practice safe social distancing and #ResponsibleRecreation.
-Visitors are encouraged to:
+While outdoors, visitors are encouraged to:

 • Check park conditions online and individual state park social media accounts.
 Extensive wait times, closures, and other updates will be posted there.

-• Choose to visit a state park during a weekday, or during non-peak hours whenever possible.
-Visit parks that are close to home.
+• Choose to visit parks during a weekday or during non-peak hours whenever possible.

 • Keep parks and recreation areas clean by packing out what you pack in, and respect facility closures like visitor centers, campgrounds, and restrooms.